MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/configure-people-picker.md

 ## Prerequisites to configure People Picker

-Ensure that the following prerequisites are met before configuring People Picker:
+Ensure that the following requirements are met before configuring People Picker:

 - Verify that the account you use to run `Stsadm` is a member of the local Administrators group on the server in which SharePoint Server is installed.
 - Open the command prompt window as an administrator to perform the procedures in this article.